gouh0002/mtm6302-capstone-gouh0002/README.md

-# mtm6302-capstone-gouh0002
+# PokeHUB - MTM6302 Capstone Project

-Name: Hanane Gouhmid
+**Name:** Hanane Gouhmid
-Student Number: 041126257
+**Student Number:** 041126257
-Project: Pokedex
+**Project:** Pokedex

+---

+## Overview

+PokeHub is a web application that displays a gallery of Pokémon, allowing users to explore and mark Pokémon as "caught."
+The app utilizes HTML, CSS, JavaScript, and the PokeAPI to load Pokémon data dynamically.

+---

-## PokeHUB Mockup Design Decisions
+## Mockup Design Decisions

-**Key Considerations:**
+### Key Considerations

-- **User-friendliness:** The primary goal was to create a visually appealing and intuitive user interface.
+- **User-friendliness:** A visually appealing and intuitive user interface.
-- **Accessibility:** The design is designed to be accessible to a wide range of users, with clear and concise information and user-friendly interactions.
+- **Accessibility:** Designed to be inclusive, with clear and concise information and user-friendly interactions.
-- **Functionality:** The mockup prioritizes core features such as browsing, catching, and releasing Pokemon.
+- **Functionality:** Prioritized core features such as browsing, catching, and releasing Pokémon.
-- **Visual Appeal:** The design uses a bright and colorful palette, inspired by the Pokemon universe.
+- **Visual Appeal:** Inspired by the bright and colorful palette of the Pokémon universe.

-**Design Elements:**
+### Design Elements

 - **Navigation:**
-  - The top navigation bar offers three tabs: "ALL", "Caught", and "Free".
-This allows users to easily filter the Pokemon based on their status.
+  - A top navigation bar with three tabs: **ALL**, **Caught**, and **Free**, enabling easy filtering based on Pokémon status.
-- **Pokemon Display:**
+- **Pokémon Display:**
-  - Each Pokemon is displayed in a square card format with its image and name.
+  - Pokémon are presented in square card formats with their images and names.
+  - Tabs:
-  - The "ALL" tab shows all available Pokemon.
+    - **ALL:** Displays all available Pokémon.
-  - The "Caught" tab displays the Pokemon that the user has caught.
+    - **Caught:** Shows the Pokémon that have been caught.
-  - The "Free" tab shows the Pokemon that are still available to be caught.
+    - **Free:** Displays Pokémon still available to catch.
-- **Pokemon Information:**
+- **Pokémon Information:**
-  - When a user clicks on a Pokemon card, a modal appears displaying its image, types, and abilities.
+  - Clicking on a Pokémon card opens a modal displaying its details, including image, type, and abilities.
-  - Users can catch or close the modal based on their preference.
+  - Users can "Catch" or "Close" the modal.
 - **Actions:**
-  - Buttons for "Catch More" and "Release All" are prominently displayed for users to manage their Pokemon.
+  - Prominent buttons for "Catch More" and "Release All" to manage Pokémon.
 - **Color Scheme:**
-  - The color scheme utilizes a vibrant blue, light blue, and white combination, creating a clean and playful feel.
+  - A vibrant palette of blue, light blue, and white for a playful and clean feel.
 - **Typography:**
-  - **Irish Grover:** Used for the buttons and the title, adding a playful and energetic feel.
+  - **Irish Grover:** Used for buttons and titles, adding an energetic and fun vibe.
-  - **Inria Sans:** Used for the Pokemon names, providing a clean and modern look.
+  - **Inria Sans:** Used for Pokémon names, creating a clean and modern aesthetic.

-**Overall Design:**

-- The design prioritizes simplicity and user-friendliness.
-- The use of clear buttons, legible text, and engaging visuals ensures a positive user experience.
-- The layout is visually appealing, with a focus on organization and clarity.

-This mockup provides a starting point for the PokeHUB website, offering a user-friendly and engaging platform for Pokemon enthusiasts.

-## Overview

-PokeHub is a web application that displays a gallery of Pokémon, allowing users to explore and mark Pokémon as "caught."
-The app utilizes HTML, CSS, JavaScript, and the PokeAPI to load Pokémon data dynamically.
+---

 ## Prototype Development Report

 ### Steps Taken

+1. **Static Pokémon List:**
-- **Static Pokémon List**: A list of Pokémon was initially created in a static HTML file to serve as the main gallery.
+   Created a static list in an HTML file to display the initial Pokémon gallery.
+2. **Detail View:**
-- **Detail View**: A `div` element was added to show details for a selected Pokémon.
-At this stage, this view only displays details for one specific Pokémon, regardless of which one is clicked.
+   Added a `div` element to display details for a selected Pokémon.
+(Currently, this only shows details for one specific Pokémon regardless of selection, which will be improved.)
-- **Navigation Filters**: JavaScript was used to implement navigation filters for different Pokémon statuses — **All**, **Caught**, and **Free** — allowing users to view Pokémon based on their caught status.
+3. **Navigation Filters:**
+   Implemented navigation filters using JavaScript:
+   - **All:** Displays all Pokémon.
+   - **Caught:** Displays only caught Pokémon.
+   - **Free:** Displays uncaught Pokémon.

 ### Challenges Faced

-- **Dynamic Detail Display**: A challenge encountered is making the detail view update dynamically according to the selected Pokémon.
-Currently, the detail div displays only one Pokémon's information, which will be refined further with additional JavaScript functionality.
+- **Dynamic Detail Display:**
+  The detail view currently doesn't update dynamically for the selected Pokémon.
+This will be refined in future iterations using JavaScript.

+---

 ## Resources Used

-- **HTML/CSS**: For building the basic structure and styling of the app.
+- **HTML/CSS:** For building the app's structure and styling.
-- **JavaScript**: For implementing interactivity, including the navigation filters.
+- **JavaScript:** For interactivity and functionality (e.g., navigation filters, Pokémon details).
-- **PokeAPI**: Will be used to dynamically load Pokémon data in future development.
+- **PokeAPI:** Will be integrated to dynamically fetch Pokémon data in later stages of development.

 ---

+## Future Enhancements

+- Integrate the PokeAPI for real-time Pokémon data.
+- Improve the detail view functionality to display the correct Pokémon information dynamically.
+- Add features like a search bar, Pokémon sorting options, and user account management.

+---

+## Author

+**Hanane Gouhmid**
+Student of Interactive Media Design
+Algonquin College